hcosmographer/StoicismFAQ/advice.md

 In either case, such coaching requires significant skill and care.
 When a person is in emotional turmoil, it is important to avoid making them feel defensive, either about their philosophy or their own competence at practicing it.
 If Alice the Advanced Stoic were trying to help Bob the Buddhist, and Alice said something to Bob that make him feel defensive, then the attempt to help has just added insult to injury.
 Alice has made a mistake.
 On the other hand, if Alice helped remind Bob with the coping strategies he already accepts from Buddhism, and thereby helped him get himself together, then she has done well.

-## How might a modern student of Stoicism cope with my problem?
+## How might a student of Stoicism cope with my problem?

 Stoic training can be divided into three topics or spheres of study: that of desire and aversion (sometimes called the "discipline of desire"), that of impulse (sometimes called the "discipline of action") and that of assent.